lxndrv/PIF/case-studies/biological-emergence.md

 These questions assume life is a fundamentally different kind of thing from non-life, requiring a special explanation.

-**The Proportional Interaction Framework offers a different perspective:** Life may not be a substance but a **state**—characterized by a particular ratio of organizational rate to dissipation rate.
-Seen through this lens, when the conditions are right, chemistry may cross a threshold into self-organizing behavior following the same proportional logic that governs other complex systems.
+**The Proportional Interaction Framework offers a different perspective:** Life may not be a substance but a **[state](../definitions/concept-state.md)**—characterized by a particular ratio of organizational rate to dissipation rate.
+Seen through this lens, when the conditions are right, chemistry may cross a threshold into self-organizing behavior following the same proportional logic that governs other complex systems (see [Universal Principles](../core-framework/universal-principles.md)).

 ---